At the University of South Dakota

 Thursday @ 6pm

-Come share dinner and fellowship Thursday after the 5:15pm Mass at the Dollar Dinner.
-This week's host: The Newman Neighbors.
+Come share dinner and fellowship Thursday after the 5:15pm Mass.
+This week's meal will have a St Patrick's theme.
 Dinner will be provided, all we ask is a $1 donation, but if you don't have the $1 you can still eat.
-Can't make it this week?
-Dollar Dinners will occur every Thursday at 6pm this semester!